-If you are a shareholder in an S corporation, subtract from your federal adjusted gross income to arrive at your Montana adjusted gross income the cost of your health insurance premiums to the extent they are included in your federal adjusted gross income.
+If you are a shareholder in an S corporation, subtract the cost of your health insurance premiums to the extent they are included in your federal adjusted gross income.
 Your premiums cannot be on this line if they were already deducted on line 30, or as a subtraction from federal adjusted gross income on Schedule III, line 5.